Trump says could say in a week or two whether China adhering to trade deal

-U.S. President Donald Trump said on Wednesday he would be able to report in about a week or two on whether China is fulfilling its obligations under a Phase-1 trade deal the two countries signed in January.
+U.S. President Donald Trump said on Wednesday he would be able to report in about a week or two whether China is fulfilling its obligations under a Phase 1 trade deal the two countries signed in January before the coronavirus spread globally.
+Trump, whose administration is weighing punitive actions against Beijing over its early handling of the virus outbreak as economic damage mounts, said he was "watching closely" whether China would meet its commitments to increase U.S. goods purchases under the trade deal.

-Speaking at a White House event, Trump told reporters China may or may not keep the trade deal.
+He said China was buying a lot of American farm product, but questioned whether the purchases were at the levels needed to meet the deal's commitments on U.S. agricultural and manufactured goods, energy and services.
+"I'll be able to report in about a week or two as to - not only with the farmers, but with many other industries also," Trump said.

+"They understand they have a deal and hopefully they're going to get with the deal and we'll see.
+They may.
+They may not.
+We're going to find out," Trump added.
+Under the trade deal, China agreed to increase its purchases of U.S. goods from a 2017 baseline by $200 billion over two years, with about $77 billion in increased purchases in the first year and $123 billion in the second year.

 - READ MORE ON: